-To apply for a place at this school in the normal admission round, you must complete a Common Application Form online via www.essex.gov.uk/admissons.
-You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 4 or 6 to 8.
-The Supplementary Information Form should be returned to the Admissions Officer at the school.
+To apply for a place at this school an application must be submitted to Essex County Council using the Standard Application Form as supplied in the Primary Education in Essex booklet or on-line.
+Applications must be received by the child's home Local Authority by the National Closing Date.
+Forms received after this date by the LA will be dealt with as 'late applications' You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 4 or 6 to 8.
+The Supplementary Information Form should be returned to The Admissions Officer at St. Joseph's Catholic Primary School by the closing date.

-You will be advised of the outcome of your application by the local authority on our behalf.
+You will be advised of the outcome of your application in April 2024 by the local authority on our behalf.
 If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.

-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 2 or 4 to 6, and this is likely to affect your child's chance of
+If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 4 or 6 to 8, and this is likely to affect your child's chance of being offered a place.